pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

 #### Ad hoc

-When restore data from remote storage, if the restore process is interrupted due to the exception, but you do not want to download backup data from the network storage repeatedly, you can use ad hoc mode to directly recover the data that has been downloaded and decompressed into PV through remote mode.
+When restoring data from remote storage, sometimes the restore process is interrupted due to the exception.
+In such cases, if you do not want to download backup data from the network storage repeatedly, you can use the ad hoc mode to directly recover the data that has been downloaded and decompressed into PV in the remote mode.
 The steps are as follows:

-1. Ensure `dataSource.local` and `dataSource.remote` in config file `values.yaml` are empty。
+1. Ensure `dataSource.local` and `dataSource.remote` in the config file `values.yaml` are empty。

-2. Configure `dataSource.adhoc.pvcName` in `values.yaml` to PVC name used in restoring data from remote storage.
+2. Configure `dataSource.adhoc.pvcName` in `values.yaml` to the PVC name used in restoring data from remote storage.

-3. Configure `dataSource.adhoc.backupName` in `values.yaml` to the name of original backup data, such as: `backup-2020-12-17T10:12:51Z` (Do not contain '.
-Tgz' suffix of compressed file name on network storage).
+3. Configure `dataSource.adhoc.backupName` in `values.yaml` to the name of the original backup data, such as: `backup-2020-12-17T10:12:51Z` (Do not contain the '. tgz' suffix of the compressed file name on network storage).

 ### Deploy TiDB Lightning